Ještěd Tower: Construction

-The ceremonial laying of the foundation stone took place on July 30, 1966.
+The ceremonial laying of the foundation stone took place on 30 July 1966.
 The general contractor was Pozemní stavby from Liberec.
 On 1 May 1971 the transmitter began its operation.
 However, the hotel interiors and the restaurant were completed two years later.
-On July 9, 1973, the Ještěd Tower grand opening took place.
-The total construction was 64 million Czechoslovak crowns (in 1973).
+On 9 July 1973, the Ještěd Tower grand opening took place.
+The total construction was 64 million Czechoslovak koruna (in 1973).